noec764/erpnext/docs/dooks/setting-up/print/print-settings.md

 #### PDF or HTML

-When you email any document (like order or invoice) from Dooks, it is sent in the PDF or HTML format.
+When you email any document (like order or invoice) from Dokie, it is sent in the PDF or HTML format.
 The file is sent in the PDF by default.
 If you wish to send a document in the HTML format, just uncheck field "Send Print as PDF".

 #### Repeat Header and Footer in PDF